-- \ Snapshot, movie recording capacity, and voice recording capacity values are approximate and intended for reference only.
-Actual capacity depends on image contents. - \ File size and data rate values are approximate and intended for reference only.
-Actual values depend on the type of image being shot. - \ The above values are based on use of a PRO HIGH SPEED SD memory card (Panasonic Corporation).
-The number of images you can save depends on the type of memory card you are using. - \ When using a memory card with a different capacity, calculate the number of images as a percentage of 1GB. - \ Each movie can be up to 29 minutes long.
-Movie recording stops automatically after 29 minutes of recording.
+Snapshot and movie recording capacity values are approximate and intended for reference only.
+Actual capacity depends on image contents.

+- File size and data rate values are approximate and intended for reference only.
+Actual values depend on the type of image being shot. - The above values are based on use of a Panasonic brand PRO HIGH SPEED SD memory card.
+The number of images you can save depends on the type of memory card you are using. - When using a memory card with a different capacity, calculate the number of images as a percentage of 1GB. - Each movie can be up to 10 minutes long.
+Movie recording stops automatically after 10 minutes of recording.